 - Promote and sell Pruvit products and services; and

-- Sponsor new Promoters and Customers in countries where Pruvit is currently authorized to do business or becomes authorized to business in the future.
+- Sponsor new Promoters and Customers in countries where Pruvit is currently authorized to do business or becomes authorized to do business in the future.

 - No feature of the Pruvit Compensation Plan constitutes a personal purchase requirement to become a Promoter, move up in rank, or otherwise fully participate in the Compensation Plan.
 No product purchase is required of anyone at any time to fully participate as a Promoter.